Lancaster and District Tramways

 History

-The tramway was very dependent on the tourist trade, and with this in mind, it operated tramcars which were perhaps unique in the British Isles, with passengers carried on a raised platform, presumably to allow them to take in the views.
+The tramway was very dependent on the tourist trade, and in later years, it operated tramcars which were perhaps unique in the British Isles, with passengers carried on a raised platform, presumably to allow them to take in the views.
 It seems to have returned moderate profits until the late-Edwardian era, even turning down a generous offer from Lancaster Corporation in 1903, but from then on the company began to struggle.
-There were much quicker and cheaper ways to travel between the two towns, and horse traction was more and more viewed as an anachronism, so whilst the company managed to keep its head above water, it was not in a position to renew the track and the tramcars, let alone convert the line to electric traction.
+There were much quicker ways to travel between the two towns — not involving horse traction, which was increasingly viewed as an anachronism — so whilst the company managed to keep its head above water, it was never in a position to renew the track and the tramcars, let alone convert the line to electric traction.
+This didn't, however, stop it from applying for powers to convert the tramway to electric traction in late 1912, though they appear not to have been granted.

-Somehow the company managed to survive the Great War, having struck a deal with a local coach firm, presumably giving them operating rights to supplement the tram services, something the company had itself tried — unsuccessfully — back in 1908.
-By 1921, the tramway was completely run down, and perhaps more in hope than anticipation, the company offered to sell it to Lancaster and Morecambe Corporations.
-The move proved unsuccessful, and with motor bus competition in full swing, the company bowed to the inevitable, the last horse tram service running on the 31st December 1921.
+Somehow the tramway managed to survive the Great War, but by 1921, it was completely run down, having withdrawn most of its tramcars, operations carrying on with just three vehicles.
+It must have been clear to all that the decrepit tramway had no future, so more in hope than expectation, the company offered to sell it to both Lancaster and Morecambe Corporations, who were unsurprisingly, not interested.
+Following this, and with motorbus competition in full swing, the company bowed to the inevitable, the last horse-tram service running on the 31st December 1921.

 Uniforms

-It is unclear whether inspectors were used by the company, or whether female staff were employed during the Great War.
-What is however certain is that nothing has survived photographically.
+It is unclear whether inspectors were employed by the company, or whether female staff were employed during the Great War.
+What is, however, certain is that nothing has survived photographically.

 Further reading